 When you find a property to rent, ask the landlord or letting agent how much the council tax is.

-You may get a reduction in your council tax if you live alone, are a pensioner, claim benefits or have a low income.
+You can apply for a reduction in your council tax if you live alone, are a pensioner, claim benefits or have a low income.

 Households made up only of full-time students are exempt from council tax.